BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Pride of Dol Amroth** `ACTIVE`

-Whilst within 3" of Prince Imrahil, this model gains a bonus of +1 Fight value.
+Whilst within 3" of Prince Imrahil, this model gains a bonus of +1 to their Fight value.

 </div>